monozar/Seera_DataQA/README.md

    - Suggested action: each Email address must be distinct

 **QA Sign-off:**
-Sharing the table with stakeholders is not possible due to identical phone numbers for all customers and duplicate email addresses.
-Additionally, there are null values in the email and phone number fields and invalid email addresses.
+Sharing the table with stakeholders is not possible due to these reasons:
+ - identical phone numbers for all customers.
+ - Null values in the email and phone number fields.
+ - invalid email addresses.
+ - Duplicate email addresses.